rikhuijzer/TuringPlots.jl/docs/src/index.md

 ## Parameters and chains

 To plot individual parameters, use `plot`.
-This is an extension of `Gadfly.plot`, so you can pass Gadfly elements like `Geom.density` and `Guide.ylabel`:
+This extends Gadfly, so you can pass Gadfly elements like `Geom.density` and `Guide.ylabel`:

 ```@example tutorial
 using Gadfly